1 large yellow or orange pepper, cut into large bite sizes

 Heat a saute pan over medium heat; then add peppers, onion (not the green onions) and pineapple.
 Cook over medium heat for a few minutes, or until onions start to soften.
 When done, transfer to a bowl.

-In the saute pan you used for the veggies, heat over medium heat and then combine garlic, red pepper flakes, sugar, water, sweet chili sauce, pineapple juice and salt.
+In the saute pan you used for the veggies, heat over medium heat and then combine garlic, red pepper flakes, sugar, 1 c. water, sweet chili sauce, pineapple juice and salt.
 Bring to a boil, whisking constantly.

 In a small bowl stir together the cold water and corn starch.
 When sauce comes to a boil, add the corn starch mixture to the sauce.
 Stir constantly until sauce thickens.
 Reduce heat to low.